Oxidation-resistant recombinant RNase inhibitor

 The enzyme forms a 1:1 complex specifically with RNase A to inhibit RNase activity; however, it is not effective against RNase H activity.
 The inhibitory reaction is reversible, and the inhibitor can be irreversibly inactivated to restore ribonuclease activity by dissociating the complex with urea or a sulfhydryl reagent.
 Moreover, unlike other non-protein competitive inhibitors (e.g., nucleotides and inorganic phosphates), it can easily be removed from the reaction system by phenol extraction.

-Recombinant RNase Inhibitor, HQ (high quality) has equivalent performance to Recombinant RNase Inhibitor ver.2.0, but has been manufactured with stricter quality standards and is supplied in a higher concentration and volume for scaling up your processes.
-It is free from human- or animal-derived materials, as well as free from β-lactam compounds in the final formulation.
+Recombinant RNase Inhibitor, HQ (high quality) has equivalent performance to Recombinant RNase Inhibitor ver.2.0, but is manufactured to stricter quality standards and supplied in a higher volume for scaling up your processes.
+Recombinant RNase Inhibitor GMP grade has equivalent performance, is supplied in a higher volume, and is manufactured under GMP-compliant conditions.
+Both products are free from human- or animal-derived materials, as well as free from β-lactam compounds in the final formulation.

 Do you want to explore OEM options?
 Contact OEM Services & Support at oem@takarabio.com.